View Reno Bucari's Obituary on scrantontimes.com and share memories

 Relatives and friends may call Thursday from 5:30 to 8 p.m. at the funeral home.
 Please note that due to social distancing directives at the church attendees must wear a mask and be seated where indicated.
 At the funeral home, those present should expect to wait to enter the building until notified.
 Only 25 individuals are allowed in at a time.
 Please express your condolences in a timely manner to be considerate of others.
 Masks must also be worn.
 Thank you in advance.

-Reno's family wishes to graciously acknowledge Allied Services Skilled Nursing staff for their years of care and kindness shown unto him.
-Memorial contributions are preferred to Allied Services, 303 Smallacombe Drive, Scranton, PA 18508.
-To leave a message of consolation, please visit www.ferrigillettefuneralser
+Reno's family wishes to graciously acknowledge Allied Services Skilled Nursing 1 North staff for their years of care and kindness shown unto him.
+Memorial contributions are preferred to Allied Services Skilled Nursing Facility 1 North, 303 Smallacombe Drive, Scranton, PA 18508.
+To leave a message of consolation, please visit www.ferrigillettefuneralservices.com.